-The three finally reached the palace of Mithila, where they were warmly welcomed by King Janaka.
-King Janaka was also known as Videha because, during deep meditation, he could transcend the needs of his body.
-The king bowed respectfully to Sage Vishwamitra and inquired who the two handsome young princes accompanying him were.
-The sage happily informed him that they were Rama and Lakshmana, the sons of King Dasharatha, and had come to participate in Sita's swayamvara.
+The three finally reached the palace of Mithila, where they were warmly welcomed by Emperor Janaka.
+Janaka was also known as Videha because, during deep meditation, he could transcend the needs of his body.
+The emperor bowed respectfully to Sage Vishwamitra and inquired who the two handsome princes accompanying him were.
+The sage introduced them as Rama and Lakshmana, sons of Emperor Dasharatha, who had come to participate in Sita's swayamvara.

 Emperor Janaka narrated to Sage Vishwamitra the story of how he adopted Sita.
 He described how he once undertook a yagya, during which he personally began plowing the land.
 While doing so, he heard a child's cry.
 Upon investigating, he discovered a beautiful baby girl lying in the adjacent bushes.
 He gently picked her up and presented her to his wife.
 The childless couple regarded the baby as a gift from Mother Earth.
 They named her Sita and raised her with great affection.

 Janaka then told Vishwamitra that one of his ancestors had received Lord Shiva's Pinaka bow as a gift.
-This bow was immensely heavy, and so, Janaka decided that only one who could lift it would win Sita's hand in marriage.
-Emperor Janaka then arranged for Sage Vishwamitra and the two princes to stay in a mansion surrounded by a beautiful garden.
+This bow was immensely heavy, and so, Janaka decided that only one who could lift it would marry Sita.
+Emperor Janaka then arranged for Sage Vishwamitra and the two princes to spend the night in a mansion surrounded by a beautiful garden.